v-vedantha/game-sim/README.md

 - TableCards: The cards on the table (i.e. all the cards in a game)
 - Hand: 5 cards you can construct using your two hole cards and the board.
 - Rank of a hand/Primary hand: Royal flush, Pair, Quads etc.
-- Strength: A comparable object which describes how strong a hand is.
+- Strength: How strong a hand is.
+Strengths can be compared.
 Rank + kickers.
 - Kickers: The rest of When two hands with the same rank are compared, they could still differ in kickers.
 For example, an Ace high flush beats a king high flush becase the Ace kicker beats the King.
 This is slightly different from the usual definition because kickers includes the cards that make up the primary hand
 - Street: Preflop, Flop, Turn, River.
 Streets tell you how many cards are dealt to the board.
 On the flop there are 3, turn has 4, and river has 5.
 - Round: Somewhat similar to street.
 Used mostly interchangably.